-Today’s question comes from Ola and regards CLA, or conjugated linoleic acid.
-What is CLA?
-CLA is the “good” trans-fat that occurs naturally in meat and dairy, especially from grass-fed animals.
+CLA, or conjugated linoleic acid, is the “good” trans-fat that occurs naturally in meat and dairy, especially from grass-fed animals.
 In the stomach of ruminants like cows, sheep, or goats, millions upon millions of bacteria help the animal digest its food.
-They also help convert dietary linoleic fatty acids into saturated fatty acids.
+They also help convert dietary grass-based linoleic fatty acids into saturated fatty acids.
 Well, that conversion takes several steps, and one of the steps is the creation of CLA, some of which never gets fully saturated and instead shows up in the animal’s body and milk fat.

 Conjugated linoleic acid production is a booming industry with many players.
 You’ve got the new guys creating the stuff on a massive scale, getting their hands dirty in the lab, converting linoleic acid derived from safflower or sunflower oil into various isomers of CLA.
 Then there are the stalwarts, those ruminant stomachs filled with microscopic bacterial sweatshops toiling away as they convert unsaturated fats to saturated fats and make various CLA isomers in the process.
 An isomer called cis-9, trans-11 (or c9, t11) isomer is the primary one.
 CLA with a trans-10, cis-12 isomer is also evident, but in far scanter quantities.
 Same type of molecules – different arrangement.
-In fact, c9, t11 CLA accounts for between 80-95% of the CLA in ruminant and dairy fat, with t10, c12 showing up in trace amounts.
+In fact, c9, t11 CLA accounts for between 80-95% of the CLA in ruminant and dairy fat, with t10, c12 making up most of the remainder.
 Supplement makers have the luxury of focusing on other isomers, of course, so they typically produce CLA supplements containing equal amounts c9, t11 and t10, c12.

-In another in vitro study, this time connective tissues isolated from human body fat, t10, c12 inhibited lipogenesis, or (something analogous to) body fat creation, while c9, t11 did not.
-It also showed promise as a promoter of lean mass versus fat mass in humans.
+In another in vitro study, this time connective tissues isolated from human body fat, t10, c12 inhibited lipogenesis, or (something analogous to) body fat creation, while c9, t11 did not.2

 Are you noticing a pattern?
 Again and again, individual CLA isomers appear to be protective or beneficial in isolated studies, usually in vitro, but when you actually feed an animal or a human a CLA supplement with the same isomer ratios, the benefits either disappear or get counterbalanced by a negative effect.
 You might burn some body fat, but you’ll also become insulin resistant.
-You may keep off the baby weight, but your breast milk will contain less fat as a consequence.
-I’m a big supporter of supplementation, but in my opinion, CLA supplementation simply isn’t worth it.
+You may keep off the baby weight, but your breast milk will contain less fat as a consequence.7 I’m a big supporter of supplementation, but in my opinion, CLA supplementation simply isn’t worth it.

 The right CLA supplement employing the right isomers in grass-fed ruminant-fat proportions could be helpful, but after taking an admittedly brief look at the top CLA supplements results on Amazon, I couldn’t point you toward any that fit that description.
 They may exist.
 Heck, they probably do exist, but it’s not obvious.
 I think you’d be better served simply eating grass-fed animal products: butter, cheese, and meat with fat intact.